-Identity and Access Management (IAM) provides predefined roles that give granular access to specific Google Cloud resources and prevent unwanted access to other resources.
+Identity and Access Management (IAM) provides predefined roles that give fine-grained access to specific Google Cloud resources and help prevent unwanted access to other resources.

-This topic does not provide a comprehensive list of all the IAM permissions you can include in your custom roles.
-To check whether a specific permission is supported in custom roles, see Support level for permissions in custom roles.
+Some IAM permissions are not supported in custom roles.
+To check whether a specific permission is supported, see Support level for permissions in custom roles.

 Before you begin

-- Understand the IAM best practices for least privilege.
+- Understand best practices for implementing the principle of least privilege.

-In IAM, you don't directly grant users permissions.
-Instead, you grant them roles, which bundle one or more permissions.
+In IAM, you don't directly grant permissions.
+Instead, you grant roles, which contain one or more permissions.
 There are several kinds of roles in IAM: basic roles, predefined roles, and custom roles.

 Basic roles include three roles that existed prior to the introduction of IAM: Owner, Editor, and Viewer.

 Predefined roles are created and maintained by Google.
 Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.

 When you create a custom role, you must choose an organization or project to create it in.
 You can then grant the custom role on the organization or project, as well as any resources within that organization or project.